Big Boss Man: Face turn and various feuds (1990–1993)

 In the fall, Boss Man began feuding with Bobby Heenan and the Heenan Family after Heenan continually insulted Boss Man's mother.
 He defeated Heenan Family members The Barbarian on January 19, 1991, at Royal Rumble and Mr. Perfect on March 24 at WrestleMania VII in an Intercontinental Championship match via disqualification.
 Following this, he feuded with The Mountie to see who the real officer of the WWF was, culminating in a Jailhouse match at SummerSlam on August 26.
 Boss Man won the match, thus the Mountie had to spend a night in jail; this was the only such match ever held by the company.
+He also had an upset victory vs The Undertaker in November 16 via DQ.

-In 1992, Boss Man began feuding with Nailz, an ex-convict character who, in a series of promos aired before his debut, claimed Boss Man had been his abusive officer in prison, and warned he was seeking revenge.
+In 1992, Boss Man had an 8-man tag team match at WrestleMania VIII teaming up with Virgil, Sgt.
+Slaughter, and Jim Duggan against the team of Brian Knobbs, Jerry Sags, Repo Man, and The Mountie which Boss Man won.
+He then began feuding with Nailz, an ex-convict character who, in a series of promos aired before his debut, claimed Boss Man had been his abusive officer in prison, and warned he was seeking revenge.
 On the May 30 episode of WWF Superstars, Nailz – clad in an orange prison jumpsuit – ran into the ring and attacked Boss Man, handcuffing him to the top rope and repeatedly choking and beating him with the nightstick.
 Boss Man took time off to sell his (kayfabe) injuries, eventually returning and having a series of matches with Nailz in the latter half of 1992.
 The feud culminated at Survivor Series on November 25, where Boss Man defeated Nailz in a Nightstick on a Pole match.

 Boss Man's last major feud was against Bam Bam Bigelow, leading to a match at the Royal Rumble on January 24, 1993, which Boss Man lost.
-He left the WWF shortly after a house show in Gatineau, Quebec on March 14 and later made appearances in USWA, SMW and Japan.
+He left the WWF shortly after a house show in Gatineau, Quebec on March 14 defeating Doink the Clown and later made appearances in USWA, SMW, Australia and Japan.
 In December, he briefly returned to the WWF to serve as the special guest referee for three house show main events between Bret Hart and Jeff Jarrett.